Los Angeles Homicide Attorney

 Experienced Homicide Attorney in Los Angeles

 Most homicide cases are investigated by elite police units that are well trained and funded and focus solely on homicide cases.
-There are two types of deputy district attorneys that handle homicide cases, one are seasoned veterans that are assigned to either the Homicide, Gang, or Family Violence Unit or they are up and coming deputy district attorneys that want to prove themselves so they can move up the ranks.
+There are two types of deputy district attorneys that handle homicide cases, one is seasoned veterans that are assigned to either the Homicide, Gang, or Family Violence Unit or they are up and coming deputy district attorneys that want to prove themselves so they can move up the ranks.

-In order to successfully defend a person accused of murder, his or her homicide attorney must know exactly what he or she is up against.
+To successfully defend a person accused of murder, his or her homicide attorney must know exactly what he or she is up against.
 And honestly, the only way to do that is to have been that veteran deputy district attorney in the Homicide Unit.

 It is only through that experience and that crucible of pressure that an attorney learns how to obsessively prepare a murder case for trial.

 To successfully defend someone of murder, the attorney must:

 - know the facts of the case better than the prosecutor or any witness,

 - be ready for every scenario that can come up in the courtroom, and